Search: 67 results

 Verse ConceptsClothing, Need OfAnxiety, Examples OfPeople Giving Clothes

-Then Esther called for Hathach, one of the king's eunuchs, whom he had appointed to attend her, and commanded him to go to Mordecai, to find out what this was, and why it was.
+Then Esther summoned Hathach from the king’s eunuchs, whom the king had appointed to attend her, and ordered him to go to Mordecai to learn what this was and why it was.

 Verse ConceptsAsking Particular Questions